prisma-labs/graphqlgen/README.md

 - `schema`: The file path pointing to your GraphQL schema file.
 - `context`: Points to the definition of the `context` object that's passed through your GraphQL resolver chain.
 - `models`: An object mapping types from your GraphQL schema to the models defined in your programming language.
 Learn more about [_models_](#models).
 - `output`: Specifies where the generated type definitions and _default_ resolver implementations should be located.
-Muist point to a **single file**.
+Must point to a **single file**.
 - `resolver-scaffolding`: An object with two properties
   - `output`: Specifies where the scaffolded resolvers should be located.
 Must point to a **directory**.
   - `layout`: Specifies the [_layout_](#layouts) for the generated files.
 Possible values: `single-file`, `file-per-type`, `single-file-classes`, `file-per-type-classes`.